jeremymv2/chef-pipelines/README.md

 ## Pipeline
-Generally speaking a Pipeline is anything that acts on a source control code commit or merge (PR) request and performs automtated tests and promotion of that code change.
+Generally speaking a Pipeline is anything that acts on a source control code commit or merge (PR) request and performs automated tests and promotion of that code change.
 With regards to Chef Policy, the pipeline's job is to replace the manual process that was typically performed by `knife` commands.